denten-books/plain-text/2-device.md

 machinery and to join it with literary theory, where as we will see, it also finds a measure of congruity.
-I do so in the absence of direct evidence for an explicit intellectual connection.[^ln2-moaran] My goal is not to prove that such a linkage exists, but rather to irreparably entwine nominally discordant intellectual and material genealogies in a way that sheds light on our modern predicament, where books and guided missiles indeed share the same semiotic infrastructures.
+I do so in the absence of direct evidence for an explicit intellectual connection.[^ln2-moaran] My goal is not to prove that such a linkage exists, but rather to irreparably entwine the nominally discordant intellectual and material genealogies in a way that sheds light on our modern predicament, where books and guided missiles indeed share the same semiotic infrastructures.
 Along with critics of contemporary computational culture like Bernard Harcourt and Frank Pasquale I would like to ask: How did we get here [@pasquale_black_2015; @harcourt_exposed:_2015]?
 The thought of Ludwig Wittgenstein and his student Alan Turing reveals, along with a number of broken reading and writing machines, a possible answer to the quandary of materialist poetics, posed in the liminal space between thought and thing.

 ## Thought Experiment I